-Sometimes, our patterns of addiction require a more intensive rehab treatment programme.
+Sometimes, our patterns of addiction require a more intensive rehab treatment Program.
 Long-term substance abusers typically need long-term rehab.

-The National Institute on Drug Abuse (NIDA) recommends rehab programmes should be 90 days or longer to provide the most effective treatment for addiction recovery.
-Studies have shown extended treatment programmes have the best outcomes for moderate to severe addiction.
+The National Institute on Drug Abuse (NIDA) recommends rehab Programs should be 90 days or longer to provide the most effective treatment for addiction recovery.
+Studies have shown extended treatment Programs have the best outcomes for moderate to severe addiction.

 Why relapsing can be dangerous